-- With the ignition on, press and hold the switch in the up or down position to move the window in the desired direction. - 2.
-Continue holding the switch until the desired window position is obtained.
-Then release the switch. - 3.
-Pressing up on the switch closes the window, and pressing down on the switch opens the window.
+With the ignition on, press and hold the switch in the up or down position to move the window in the desired direction.

+2. Continue holding the switch until the desired window position is obtained.
+Then release the switch.

+4. Pressing up on the switch closes the window by sliding the window back and pushing the window out.